An Introduction To The Bhagavad-Gita And Its Three Secrets

 Each verse is considered to be a very sacred mantra.
 The seed mantra of this scripture is said to be the 11th verse in Chapter II.
 The shakti mantra of this scripture, because of which it is endowed with the divine blessings and able to exert influence on the mankind for centuries, is said to be the 66th verse in Chapter 18.

 In all in the entire Bhagavad-Gita, Lord Krishna has been addressed with 27 different names and titles.
-These are : Anantarupa, Achyuta, Arisudhana, Krishna, Kesava, Kesanishudana, Kamalapatraksha, Govinda, Jagadpatih, Jagannivasa, Janardhana, Devedeva, Devavarah, Purushottama, Bhagawan, Bhutabhavana, Bhutesah, Madhusudhana, Mahabahu, Madhavah, Yadava, Yogaviththama, Vasudeva, Varsheya, Vishnuh, Hrisikesa and Harih.
+They are, Anantarupa, Achyuta, Arisudhana, Krishna, Kesava, Kesanishudana, Kamalapatraksha, Govinda, Jagadpatih, Jagannivasa, Janardhana, Devedeva, Devavarah, Purushottama, Bhagawan, Bhutabhavana, Bhutesah, Madhusudhana, Mahabahu, Madhavah, Yadava, Yogaviththama, Vasudeva, Varsheya, Vishnuh, Hrisikesa and Harih.

-It is possible that the scripture might have entered the human consciousness as a revelation.
-It is even possible that the entire episode of the Mahabharata might have happened on a different plane and become a part of the human collective consciousness through the inner eye.
+It is more likely that the scripture might have entered the human mind as a revelation or intuitive knoweldge.
+It is also possible that the entire episode of the Mahabharata might have happened in subtle realms, before the emergence of gross bodies upon earth, and become a part of our collective consciousness and vast literature through latent memories and creative flashes.

-Whether revelation came to Veda Vyasa or to some other sage, we would rather leave the matter to historians and scholars to debate.
-What is more important is that the Bhagavad-Gita is a divine message for the troubled humanity and it provides many solutions to our day to day problems and helps us to balance our temporal lives with our spiritual needs.
+Whether such a revelation happened to Veda Vyasa or to any other sage, we would never know.
+Therefore, we will better leave the matter to historians and scholars to debate and discuss.
+What is more important is to know that the Bhagavad-Gita is a divine message for the troubled humanity and it provides many solutions to our daily problems which will help us balance our temporal needs and worldly concerns with our spiritual goals.

 Suggestions for Further Reading